-Besides, the authors in~\cite{nikitin2005power,nikitin2007differential,bletsas2010improving,de2005design,karthaus2003fully} have stated different load selections without finding the optimal value for enhancing the tag performance. \textit{To the best of our knowledge, the tag's average harvested power maximization with optimal reflection coefficient selection for M-ASK modulation under the symbol error rate (SER), reader sensitivity, and energy constraints has not been investigated yet.} In this work, we conducted a comprehensive investigation and provided the closed-form global optimal solution to the tag's harvested power maximization problem.
-The unique features and contributions of this article are as follows: \begin{enumerate} \item We elaborate on the load-dependent performance metrics, including the harvested power, backscattered power, and SER.
-Then, we formulate a backscatter tag's harvested power maximization problem by jointly optimizing the reflection coefficients for the $M$-ASK modulation scheme while considering all of the operational requirements. \item We leverage the non-trivial properties of the reflection coefficient in the ASK modulation to reduce the optimization variables of the original problem in half and transform it into a simplified equivalent form.
-This novel transformation helps obtain key analytical insights that will make obtaining the closed-form expression for the optimal backscattering coefficients possible. \item We decouple the non-convex problem into 2 parts and solve it by transforming an inequality constraint into an equality constraint and reformulating the problem that is proved to be convex.
-Then, we solve the problem and obtain the global optimal solution by iteratively determining all the solution sets corresponding to different sequences of transmit symbols' probability. \item We studied a particular case of tag design with binary ASK (BASK) modulation specifically for the applications in RFID under the EPC Class 1 Gen 2 protocol and developed a closed-form solution using the Karush-Kuhn-Tucker (KKT) conditions.
-This BASK modulation design, owing to its simplicity, suits for low-cost sensing and low-rate communication systems. \item Simulation results are presented to quantify the maximum average harvested power for different applications under the varying value of the key system parameters.Design insights regarding optimal reflection coefficients are provided, validating the effectiveness of the proposed optimal solution. \item We analyze the saturation nonlinear energy harvesting model and compare it with the adopted Constant-Linear-Constant (CLC) model to assess performance differences.
+The studies in~\cite{nikitin2005power,nikitin2007differential,bletsas2010improving,de2005design,karthaus2003fully} have explored various load selections without finding the optimal value for enhancing the tag performance. \textit{To the best of our knowledge, maximizing the tag's average harvested power through optimal reflection coefficient selection for $M$-ASK modulation, under symbol error rate (SER), reader sensitivity, and energy constraints, has not yet been investigated.} The main contributions of this article are as follows: \begin{enumerate} \item We detail the load-dependent performance metrics, including harvested power, backscattered power, and SER.
+We then formulate the problem of maximizing the backscatter tag's harvested power by jointly optimizing the reflection coefficients for the $M$-ASK modulation scheme, while accounting for practical operational requirements. \item To tackle the non-convex nature of the problem, we decouple it into two parts by converting an inequality constraint into an equality constraint, thereby reformulating the problem into a convex one.
+We then iteratively solve for the optimal solution, determining all solution sets corresponding to different transmit symbol probability sequences. \item A specific case of the BackCom system utilizing binary ASK (BASK) modulation, tailored for RFID applications, is investigated.
+We derived a closed-form solution by applying the Karush-Kuhn-Tucker (KKT) conditions.
+Given its simplicity, this BASK modulation design is well-suited for low-cost sensing and low-data-rate communication systems. \item Simulation results are presented to quantify the maximum average harvested power for various applications, under different values of the key system parameters.Design insights regarding optimal reflection coefficients are provided, validating the effectiveness of the proposed optimal solution. \item We analyze the saturation nonlinear energy harvesting model and compare it with the adopted Constant-Linear-Constant (CLC) model to assess performance differences.
 Our results show that the CLC model serves as a practical approximation for energy harvesting systems.
 Moreover, our proposed algorithm can be applied to any energy harvesting model that exhibits a monotonically increasing behavior with input power. \end{enumerate}